 The official civil registration system currently in use in England and Wales still lags behind that introduced in Scotland in 1855 in terms of its usefulness to genealogists.
 That in Northern Ireland was improved (for example, to finally include parents' names on death certificates) with the passing of the Civil Registration Act (Northern Ireland) 2011.

 In July 2012, the Irish system was the subject of a report from the Office of the Ombudsman entitled Hidden History? - The Law, the Archives and the General Register Office.
 The Ombudsman found that birth, death and marriage records held by the GRO, and which are more than 30 years old, should be available for public inspection under the National Archives Act 1986, promising a return to the pre-2004 situation.

 "any study of the lives of women who lived and died in the so-called Magdalene Laundries would ideally involve an examination of the death registers for the relevant districts where the Laundries were located.
 The same holds true for any research on children who died in the care of reformatories and industrial schools."

-This point has become even more topical as the world media have reported on Catherine Corless's research into the Bon Secours Mother and Baby Home in Tuam and on research into similar institutions.
+This point subsequently became even more topical as the world media reported on Catherine Corless's research into the Bon Secours Mother and Baby Home in Tuam and on research into similar institutions.

 Under Section 20 of the Social Welfare and Pensions (Miscellaneous Provisions) Act 2013, signed on 28 June 2013, the Minister for Arts, Heritage and the Gaeltacht may perform certain functions previously reserved to an tArd-Chláraitheoir, a Superintendent Registrar, a registrar or an authorised officer under the Civil Registration Act 2004.
 The Minister used these powers to make the civil registration indexes available at irishgenealogy.ie from 3 July 2014 until 17 July 2014.